 During his lifetime he painted more than 100 works from Gloucester, returning in 1924, 1926 and 1928.

 In 1927 he sold Two on the Aisle for $1,500, the most he’d ever sold a painting for, and he bought a car with the money.

 The car allowed him to explore more of New England – Rockland and Portland in Maine, South Royalton in Vermont, South Truro on Cape Cod.
 On a visit to Portland in 1927 he painted one of his many lighthouses, Lighthouse and Buildings.

 From 1930 to 1967, Hopper spent most of every summer on Cape Cod.
 He explained why in 1962:

 I chose to live here because it has a longer summer season.
 I like Maine very much, but it gets so cold in the fall.
 There's something soft about Cape Cod that doesn't appeal to me too much.
 But there's a beautiful light there -- very luminous--perhaps because it's so far out to sea; an island almost.

 His wife called it a 'wonderful land of bare green sandy hills.'

 At first they rented houses in South Truro.
-In 1934, the Hoppers built their summer house in South Truro, a simple, shingled house.
+Then in 1934, the Hoppers built their summer house in South Truro, a simple, shingled house.

 In 1939 he painted Cape Cod Afternoon – an image of an imaginary place he pieced together from bits and pieces in the vicinity.
-A doorway was from Orleans, the billowing grass was from South Truro.
+A doorway came from Orleans, the billowing grass from South Truro.